nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/reading_list.md

 - A video on the Reproducibility and Open Science in Astronomy from [ESO ROSA2022](https://www.youtube.com/watch?v=wBDFYYcfu6s)
 - A course devoted to equitable [data science](https://www.nceas.ucsb.edu/OSS) from UCSB
 - An introduction to open science [tutorial](https://www.complexityexplorer.org/courses/125-introduction-to-open-science) by Helena Miton
+- EarthCube has strong resources for learning how to make data more Findable, Accessible, Interoperable, and Reproducible [here](https://www.earthcube.org/implementing-fair)*

 ## Open Science Communities, Blogs, and Mentorship
 - Openscapes open science mentorship [program](https://www.openscapes.org/)